tanvir-ux/tailo.js/README.md

 let's see what happens.

-alrigt i am adding this from laptop
+alright i am adding this from laptop